-As one of the largest critical care divisions in New Jersey, we manage multiple complex and challenging cases, including those patients being treated in our large interventional cardiology program, our Joint Commission certified stroke program, and patients admitted trough our large and busy Level II trauma center emergency department.
+As one of the largest critical care divisions in New Jersey, we manage multiple complex and challenging cases, including those patients being treated in our large interventional cardiology program and patients admitted trough our large and busy Level II trauma center emergency department.

 The Division of Critical Care has been the recipient of a number of clinical awards including one from NJ Hospital Association for 2 years with no ventilator associated pneumonia, numerous American Heart Association awards for management of MI and CHF, a Health and Human Services federal award for organ donation, and a hospital pressure ulcer management program excepted for presentation at the first NDNQI conference in Las Vegas in 2007.

 The division is comprised of 7 separate units, including a Medical Intensive Care Unit, an Intermediate Respiratory Care Unit, a Cardiac Care Unit, a Post Interventional Cardiac Telemetry Unit, a Cardio-Thoracic Recovery Unit, a Post Cardio-Thoracic Telemetry Unit, and a Surgical Intensive Care Unit.

 Committed to the Magnet tenets of Nursing practice, the Division of Critical Care has implemented many innovations to assure our continued leadership in high quality critical care including: